-Note that apart from the $T_p$ peak at frequency where $\cos \beta l_{p3}=0$, another $T_p$ peak also exists at frequency where $\cos \beta l_{p1}=0$, as shown in Eq.~(\ref{eq:tp}).
+Apart from the $T_p$ peak at frequency where $\cos \beta l_{p3}=0$, another $T_p$ peak also exists at frequency where $\cos \beta l_{p1}=0$, as shown in Eq.~(\ref{eq:tp}).
 In the simulation depicted in Fig.~\ref{fig_pfpro}(b), we consider the case where $l_{p1}/\left( l_{p1}+l_{p2}+l_{p3} \right) \approx 0.01$, i.e., the coupling point is near the input port of the filter.
 Thus, the $T_p$ peak corresponding to $\cos \beta l_{p1}=0$ is located in a relatively high frequency range and cannot be seen in Fig.~\ref{fig_pfpro}(b).
 To explore the $T_p$ peak corresponding to $\cos \beta l_{p1}=0$, we carry out another simulation where $l_{p1}/\left( l_{p1}+l_{p2}+l_{p3} \right) \approx 0.39$, and the results are depicted in Fig.~\ref{fig_pfpro}(c).
 We can see that apart from the peaks that have been mentioned in Fig.~\ref{fig_pfpro}(b), another $T_p$ peak appears around 4.2 GHz, corresponding to the frequency where $\cos \beta l_{p1}=0$.
-In this case, we achieve a Purcell-limited relaxation time $T_p$ exceeding 1 ms over a bandwidth of about 2 GHz, by combining the intrinsic Purcell protection produced by both $\cos \beta l_{p1}=0$ and $\cos \beta l_{p3}=0$.
-But we need to keep in mind that the Purcell protection provided by $\cos \beta l_{p1}=0$ depends on the position of the qubit-filter coupling point.
-As a result, a general protection provided by $\cos \beta l_{p3}=0$ is still necessary for constructing a Purcell filter shared by multiple qubits.
+The analytical prediction also captures this feature.